wojiushixiaobai/python-build-standalone/docs/distributions.rst

 tcl_library_path
    Relative path to location of tcl library files.
 The path should be a directory tree containing tcl files to support the tkinter extension.
-   This will include a subset of the library files provided by the tcl, tk, and tix packages.
+   This will include a subset of the library files provided by the tcl and tk packages.

    This points to the root directory containing tcl resources.
 Actual tcl resources are in sub-directories underneath, as identified by